Yelp/mrjob/docs/guides/cloud-opts.rst

     EMR to install Hadoop, create the ``hadoop`` user, etc.
     :mrjob-opt:`image_version` may not be less than 5.7.0.

+    You can use :py:func:`~mrjob.ami.describe_base_emr_images` to identify
+    Amazon Linux images that are compatible with EMR.

     For more details about how to create a custom AMI that works with EMR, see `Best Practices and Considerations
     <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html#emr-custom-ami-considerations>`_.